phuongtrieu97coder/Testing/README.md

 # 1. Purpose:

-> This repository is an environment to work any programming languages that includes all folders and files that are necessary for them.
+> This repository is an environment to work with any programming language that includes all folders and files that are necessary for them.

 # 2. Technologies: